qiubix/DisCODeMock/README.md

-# DisCODeMock
+# DisCODe runner
-Mocking framework for components of DisCODe framework
+Framework for testing DisCODe components at runtime.